agamm/pseo-next/README.md

 - ⚡ Utalizes Next 13 for Static Fast Webpage Loading and Deploy on Vercel.
 - 🏗️ Use ISR for regenerating infomration on Vercel during runtime.
-- 🗺️ Have Sitemaps and Robots.txt generated automatically even with ISR regeneration via next-sitemap.
+- 🗺️ Sitemaps and Robots.txt generated automatically even with ISR regeneration via next-sitemap.
 - 🏯 Site, Blog and Variant page have distinct layouts.
-- 🤖 SEO metadata, JSON-LD and Open Graph tags with Next SEO
+- 🤖 SEO metadata, JSON-LD and Open Graph tags with Next SEO.
-- 💯 Maximize lighthouse score
+- 💯 Maximize lighthouse score.
 - 🍪 Built in Cookie Banner.
 - 📊 Built in Google Analytics.
 - 📷 Auto 404 Image place holder component.